Portfolio Rebalancing Revisited

 Still, merely buying and selling funds in your portfolio on a fixed schedule or when allocations get out of whack are not the only ways to rebalance.
 One simple idea is to direct any distributions or new investments into the under-allocated funds in your portfolio.

 If you’re using the portfolio for income, you could sell more of your winners’ shares to reduce their allocation.
-(This will create its own tax liability, but you can’t avoid taxes forever if you’re drawing down your portfolio.)
+(This will create its own tax liabilityLiabilities are calculated by adding up your existing debts (mortgage, car loans, student loans, credit cards, etc.)., but you can’t avoid taxes forever if you’re drawing down your portfolio.)
 These techniques keep taxes and expenses down, unlike making numerous trades over the course of a year.